Skip to Main Content

 How does relevance ranking work in my search results?
 What searches return relevance-ranked results?

-Results of Keyword Search (in both HLAS Web and HLAS Online) and searches entered in the Quick Search box in HLAS Web are arranged in a Titles List based on their relevance to your search.
+Results of Keyword Search and searches entered in the Quick Search box in HLAS Web are arranged in a Titles List based on their relevance to your search.
 The most relevant items display first, as determined by three factors:

 • Uniqueness of search terms within the database